-There are technically three private dining rooms to choose from at Luca – The Terrace, The Garden Room and (our favourite) The Pasta Room.
-Stepping in here feels like you’ve walked into an Italian home kitchen, with candlelit wooden tables framed by shelves lined with crockery.
-It can be decorated to suit your occasion of choice, and five- or six-course seasonal menus more than meet the mark, too.
+There are three private dining rooms to choose from at Luca: The Terrace, The Garden Room, and (our favourite) The Pasta Room.
+Stepping in here feels like you’ve walked into an Italian home kitchen, with candlelit wooden tables, crockery-lined shelves, and the aroma of Luca’s seasonal pork ragu.
+Foodwise, you’ll be eating four courses of recently Michelin-starred fare; guest-wise, there’s space for 10.

 88 St John St, London, EC1M 4EH

 20 Berkeley: Private Dining Room

 Like the rest of 20 Berkeley, this 16-seat private dining room is designed to feel like a country house, complete with fluffy carpet, a Welsh dresser and an array of potted plants.
 You and your guests will sit family-style around one big table and share a selection of the restaurant’s fiercely seasonal dishes, which are sourced from the best producers around the British Isles.

 The Tent (at the end of the universe): Chef’s Studio